aspose-slides/Aspose.Slides-Products/slides/en/java/conversion/odp-to-ppt/_index.md

 {{% /blocks/products/pf/agp/text %}}

-- Microsoft Windows or a compatible OS with Java Runtime Environment for JSP/JSF Application and Desktop Applications.
+- A supported operating system with a Java Runtime Environment installed.
-- Get latest version of Aspose.Slides for Java directly from Maven.
+- Get the latest version of Aspose.Slides for Java from the Aspose Maven repository.

 {{% /blocks/products/pf/agp/feature-section-col %}}